First Stepping Stones Towards A Sound Growth Marketing Strategy

 No matter how fluffy this idea seems to be, it’s indeed a key ingredient of success.

 So, how to consider whether a certain company structure is agile enough?
-Or, which specific qualities is a “so-called” agile business required to have?
+Or, which specific qualities are a “so-called” agile business required to have?
 Let’s see!

 - There’s a clear chain of command, where everyone knows exactly who’s responsible for what and there aren't any unnecessary layers of bureaucracy